alberto-santini/covid-optimisation/README.md

 * Folder `model-implementation` contains the implemented models.
 The software is written in C++ and uses CMake for configuration.
 The solver [Gurobi](https://www.gurobi.com/) is necessary to run the software.
 All software is released under the GPLv3 license (see file `LICENSE`).
 * Folder `swab-tests-data` contains data for the problem of increasing swab tests capacity.
 Find a description of this problem and a mathematical model to solve it in this [technical report](https://santini.in/files/tech-rep-swabs.pdf), which is updated constantly.
     * Subfolder `italy-case-study` contains data (and the programme to generate it) relative to swabs tested in Italy during the period 01-13 April, 2020.
-    * Subfolder `synthetic-data` contains simulated data used to test how the model behaves under different scenarios.
+    * Subfolder `synthetic-data` contains a generator to produce simulated data, used to test how the model behaves under different scenarios.

 ## Data Generation